WebDancer: Towards Autonomous Information Seeking Agency: Deep Information Seeking Dataset Synthesis

 \paragraph{Short and Long CoT Construction} Agent models internalise the CoT generation capability as an active behavioral component of the model.~\cite {zhang2025agent,mai2025agent} The length of CoT and the associated thinking patterns play a crucial role in performance~\cite{qwq,guo2025deepseek,wu2024comparativestudyreasoningpatterns} We propose two simple yet effective methods for constructing the short CoT and long CoT, respectively.
 For short CoTs, we directly leverage the \texttt{ReAct} framework to collect the trajectories using a powerful model, GPT-4o.
 For long CoTs, we sequentially provide the LRMs, QwQ-Plus, with the historical \texttt{actions} and \texttt{observations} at each step, enabling it to decide the next \texttt{action} autonomously.
 Notably, we \textbf{exclude} the previous \texttt{{thought}} during further inference, as the LRM, QwQ-Plus, has not been exposed to multi-step reasoning inputs during training.
 However, we retain the \texttt{{thought}} at each step in the generated trajectory, as they serve as valuable supervision signals.
 The LRM's intermediate reasoning process, denoted as, denoted as ``\textit{<reasoning\_content>}'', is recorded as the current \texttt{{thought}} of the current step.
 Each constructed QA instance undergoes rejection sampling up to $N$ times to ensure quality and coherence.

 \paragraph{Trajectories Filtering} We adopt a three-stage funnel-based trajectory filtering framework consisting of \textit{validity control}, \textit{correctness verification}, and \textit{quality assessment}. \begin{itemize}[itemsep=0.0pt,topsep=0pt] \item For \textit{\underline{validity control}}, directly prompting LLMs to generate responses in the \texttt{ReAct} format under long-content conditions may result in non-compliance with instructions.
 In such cases, we discard these data points. \item For \textit{\underline{correctness verification}}, we only retain correct results.
 We follow the evaluation methodology proposed by \citet{phan2025humanity} and \citet{weibrowsecomp} and use GPT-4o for accurate judgment. \item For \textit{\underline{quality assessment}}, we first apply rules to filter out trajectories with more than two actions, ensuring that there are no hallucinations and no severe repetitions.
-Subsequently, we filter the trajectories based on prompting to retain those that meet the following three criteria: Information Non-redundancy, Goal Alignment, and Logical Reasoning and Accuracy. \end{itemize} QA pairs that are not filtered out, they do not contain valid trajectories, can be utilized during the reinforcement learning stage effectively.~\footnote{The details of training datasets and are shown in App.~\ref{app:training datasets}.}
+Subsequently, we filter the trajectories based on prompting to retain those that meet the following three criteria: Information Non-redundancy, Goal Alignment, and Logical Reasoning and Accuracy. \end{itemize} The QA pairs that are not present in the SFT dataset can be utilized during the reinforcement learning stage effectively.~\footnote{The details of training datasets and are shown in App.~\ref{app:training datasets}.}